10 Tips to Simplify Holiday Entertainingposted by Andrea | 12/10/2015

-Now that we have finished most of our home renovations, Dave and I often end up hosting many family functions.
-While it does take a decent amount of extra effort to host a gathering (at least for me) we generally enjoy having others over to our house — especially during the holiday season.
+As we continue to add children to our family, Dave and I have found that it is often easier to host holiday parties than load up everything we need for 3 kiddos — or find childcare for them.
+While it does take a decent amount of extra effort to host a gathering (even if you do keep things simple like me) we generally enjoy having others over to our house — especially during the holiday season.

-If you’re also entertaining this holiday season, here are 10 simple tips that should help things go a bit smoother — and allow you to actually enjoy your time with family and friends!
+If you are entertaining this holiday season, here are 10 simple tips that should help things go a bit smoother — and allow you to actually enjoy your time with family and friends!

 1. Only clean what the guests see.